Rick Simpson Oil Tolerance Guide

 Can You Take RSO If You’re New To Cannabis?

 If you’re taking RSO for the first time, use it a little bit and increase your dosage as you become acclimated to the oil.
+You should never take more than the “grain of rice” amount.

-Does RSO Really Make You Sleepy?
+Does RSO Make You Sleepy?

 Why Do People Use RSO?